 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Explore the 'last castle to be built in England' as the project to save it from certain ruin is now underway
+Explore the 'last castle to be built in England' as the project to save it from certain ruin continues

-We’ll be staying open during the conservation work, allowing you a once in a lifetime opportunity to go behind the scenes.
-Wander around our stunning exhibitions which tell the stories of Castle Drogo and explore new rooms, never before open to the public.
-You’ll also be able to see the building work in progress from the viewing platform (restrictions apply), and get closer than ever before to our precious treasures, now displayed in brand new ways.
+We’ll be staying open during the conservation work, allowing you an opportunity to go behind the scenes.
+Wander around our exhibitions which tell the stories of Castle Drogo and explore new rooms, never before open to the public.
+You’ll also be able to see the building work in progress from the viewing tower (restrictions apply), and get closer than ever before to our precious treasures, now displayed in brand new ways.

 Discover the beautiful Lutyens-designed terraced garden, the highest in the care of the National Trust, with dramatic views of Dartmoor.
-There’s plenty to see from the colourful rhododendron valley and rose gardens to the quaint Bunty House (Wendy House) complete with its own miniature garden.
+There’s plenty to see from the rose garden to the quaint Bunty House (Wendy House) complete with its own miniature garden.